opnfv/functest/docs/userguide/index.rst

 Introduction
 ============

-The goal of this document consists in describing the Functest test cases for Brahmaputra.
+The goal of this document is describing the Functest test cases for Brahmaputra.
 A presentation has been created for the first OPNFV Summit: `[4]`

 This guide will detail how to launch the different tests assuming that Functest container has been properly installed `[1]`_.